JoshDoug/Notes/Java/JavaSE/Java-Lang.md

 * It's convention to make a static constant upper case.
 * Constants can be local variables as well: `final String example = "exampleValue";`

+## Enums

+Short for enumeration, enums can be nested within a class (like an anonymous class) or as a separate class.

 ## Conditional Logic

 If-Else shorthand: `String s = condition ? trueValue : falseValue;`, condition can be an expression in parentheses as well as a primitive boolean.